File types

 The proof ledger has two homes

-Workbook custom XML partAuthoritativeA hidden part inside the .xlsx (namespace http://modelxcel.pro/causality/1.0).
-Travels with the file automatically — this is the source of truth.<workbook>.mxproofMirror (local)A JSON mirror written beside a locally-saved workbook for fallback and command-line tooling.CausalityCache\<guid>.mxproofMirror (cloud)For a workbook at an unresolvable cloud URL, the mirror falls back to a per-user cache under %AppData%\ModelxcelPro.
+Workbook custom XML partAuthoritativeA hidden part inside the .xlsx.
+Travels with the file automatically - this is the source of truth.<workbook>.mxproofMirror (local)A JSON mirror written beside a locally saved workbook for fallback and command-line tooling.CausalityCache\<guid>.mxproofMirror (cloud)For a workbook at an unresolvable cloud URL, the mirror falls back to a per-user cache under %AppData%\ModelxcelPro.

 Because the authoritative ledger is inside the workbook, proof data travels with the file with no extra steps.
-The Audit & Review sidecars are different: .mxreview and .mxaudit are separate files and must be kept beside the workbook (same base name) to reload — see sharing, below.
+The Audit & Review sidecars are different: .mxchecks, .mxbreaks, .mxreview, and .mxaudit are separate files and must be kept beside the workbook to reload.

 Replay Proof writes two files.
-The bare .mxreplay is the certificate JSON carrying only a SHA-256 self-hash — useful for viewing, but anyone can regenerate one.
-The sibling .mxreplay.signed is an Ed25519-signed envelope and is the externally verifiable artifact: a third party can verify it offline, without your workbooks, using the bundled verifier.
+The bare .mxreplay is the certificate JSON carrying only a SHA-256 self-hash.
+The sibling .mxreplay.signed is an Ed25519 signed envelope and is the externally verifiable artifact: a third party can verify it offline, without your workbooks, using the bundled verifier.
 The envelope embeds only the public key.
-(The Certificate command’s output, by contrast, is SHA-256 self-hashed and not externally verifiable.)

 Share the sidecars with the model - and mind what exports contain

-To hand off a model with its review state, share the .mxreview and .mxaudit sidecars alongside the workbook (same base name); email just the .xlsx and the findings won’t follow.
+To hand off a model with its review state, share the relevant sidecars alongside the workbook: .mxreview and .mxaudit for issues and audit marks, .mxchecks when Sentinel state matters, and .mxbreaks when someone may need to restore a Break Loop action.
 Proof data already rides inside the workbook.
-Exports may contain more than you expect: the comparison and certificate .xlsx/.pdf reports embed formulas, workbook paths, and ledger hashes (the Replay certificate keeps the full JSON on a hidden sheet), and .mxcmp stores both sides of a diff.
+Exports may contain more than you expect: comparison and certificate reports can include formulas, workbook paths, ledger hashes, and hidden raw JSON.
 Review an export before sending it outside your organization.
-The one artifact that is not shareable is license.lic — it is machine-bound and personal; another machine can’t use it.
+The one artifact that is not shareable is license.lic - it is machine-bound and personal.

 Where to go next